Man attempted to light woman on fire, stalked her for months, shot at her, police allege

 White began texting the woman death threats and returned to her home in Gary's Glen Park section Nov.
 26, when he attempted to break in, broke out windows and stole Ring doorbells from the front and back entrances, court documents allege.

-The woman told police he returned last the same day and broke the windshield on her car and a front window to the home.
+The woman told police he returned later the same day and broke the windshield on her car and a front window to the home.

 The woman obtained a protection order against White on Nov.
 30, records state.